 High School Studio Workshops

-Drawing on what they see in the galleries, students will create their own work of art using text as a primary component to communicate a message.
+Drawing on what they see in the galleries, students will create their own work of art in the form of a pieced quilt.

 Please address questions to [email protected].

 Download the Modern Materials Program Guide (PDF 189KB)

 Working in the galleries with specially trained museum educators, students will hone their skills in careful observation, interpretation, and essay writing through a variety of guided activities.
 Learn more.